 This study presents a new approach to algorithmic trading.
-Initially, we examined the short-term performance of trading algorithms based on MA, including EMA, SMA, VLMA, FLMA (15), and FLMA (30) on predicted prices using LSM.
+In this article, we first investigated the short-term performance of trading algorithms based on moving averages, including EMA, SMA, VLMA, FLMA (15), and FLMA (30) on predicted prices using LSM.
 Then, we formed a robust portfolio optimization model for each algorithm.
 As a result, when we invest in stocks, the SMA(5,15) strategy will have a better return of 1.119, and when we invest in crypto, FLMA(6,18,0.01) will have the highest return over a 30-day holding period.
-When evaluating the performance of strategies for all assets, the FLMA(5,15,0.01) strategy with 30 holding times will have the highest GPR with a value of 1.12.
+When evaluating the performance of strategies for all assets, the FLMA (5,15,0.01) strategy with 30 holding times will have the highest GPR with a value of 1.12.

-We developed a robust portfolio optimization model for each algorithm to manage uncertainties.
+For managing uncertainties, we developed a robust portfolio optimization model for each algorithm.
 The results indicate that robust portfolio models based on SMA and EMA perform better than other algorithms in both determined and uncertain scenarios.
-A portfolio optimization model utilizing VLMA and FLMA algorithms will outperform benchmark strategy (B&H) under certain conditions and low uncertainty.
-Also, the FLMA (15-day holding), the VLM for stocks, and the FLMA (30-day holding) for crypto portfolios will not be suitable investment options when uncertain.
+A portfolio optimization model utilizing VLMA and FLMA algorithms will also outperform benchmark strategy (B&H) under certain conditions and also under conditions of low uncertainty.
+Also, the FLMA (15-day holding), the VLM for stocks, and the FLMA (30-day holding) for crypto portfolios will not be suitable investment options when uncertainty is high.
 In our investigation, we have integrated the two portfolios to comply with the key principle of diversity.
-The results indicate that the proposed portfolio suits all MA algorithms, even when the model parameters are highly uncertain.
-Therefore, to have a profitable and low-risk investment, using the new diversified-robust portfolio is very suitable.
+The results indicate that the proposed portfolio is a very suitable option for all moving average algorithms, even when the model parameters are highly uncertain.
+Therefore, to have a profitable and low-risk investment, it is very suitable to use the new diversified-robust portfolio.

-Despite the promising results, this study faces limitations, notably the reliance on short-term MA strategies, which may restrict the applicability to longer-term investment approaches.
+Despite the promising results, this study faces limitations, notably the reliance on short-term moving average strategies, which may restrict the applicability to longer-term investment approaches.
 Additionally, while the robust portfolio optimization model performs well under certain conditions, its effectiveness in highly volatile or unprecedented market scenarios remains untested.